RTippin/messenger/docs/ChatBots.md

 ## API Flow
 - With bots now enabled, and your bot handler's registered, you may use the API to manage a group threads bots.
-- In order to create a new Bot in your group thread, the group settings must have `chat_botss` enabled, and the user creating the bot must be a group admin, or a participant with permissions to `manage_bots`.
+- In order to create a new Bot in your group thread, the group settings must have `chat_bots` enabled, and the user creating the bot must be a group admin, or a participant with permissions to `manage_bots`.

 #### Example storing a new bot